Car Seat Law

 What is the Right Seat for My Child?

-- Child Safety Page from NHTSA
+- Child Passenger Safety Information from NHTSA

-- Ages 4 through 7 – Keep children in a forward facing seat with a harness to the maximum height and weight limit allowed by the seat.
+- Ages 4 through 7 – Keep children in a forward-facing seat with a harness to the maximum height and weight limit allowed by the seat.
 Then transition them to a booster seat.

 For more information, view the American Academy of Pediatrics recommendations.